Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Conclusions and Future Work

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}

 Following the core idea of proof by construction, we propose three efficient and explainable algorithms (RIGENDE) for \textbf{proving undesignability} in the context of RNA design with the nearest neighbor model.
 Theoretically, the theorems we introduced can shed some light on why and how some structures are not designable.
 The establishment of those concepts such as \textbf{rival structure, designability constraint, and context-constrained undesignability} can be regarded as a milestone for automatically verifying undesignability.
-Applied to Eterna100 benchmark, RIGENDE can prove 15 of them are actually undesignable using popular Turner model implemented in ViennaRNA 2.0 and LinearFold.
-Without doubt, the found rival structures can help human understand more about RNA folding and RNA design.
-The main drawbacks of RIGENDE include: \begin{enumerate} \item The rival structure candidates are crucial for the algorithms to work, and current way of selecting candidates might not be good enough. \item Currently the structure decomposition in Algorithm3 only considers a context-constrained span, which may not be able to cover other sophisticated cases. \end{enumerate}
+Applied to Eterna100 benchmark, RIGENDE can prove 15 of them are actually undesignable using popular Turner model implemented in ViennaRNA 2.5.1 and LinearFold.
+Without doubt, the found rival structures can help humans understand more about RNA folding and RNA design.
+The main drawbacks of RIGENDE include: \begin{enumerate} \item The rival structure candidates are crucial for the algorithms to work, and the selection of candidates is dependent on the results of RNA design. \item The structure decomposition in Algorithm~\ref{alg:3} only considers a pair-bounded substructure, which may not be able to cover other sophisticated cases. \end{enumerate}

-In the future, we would address those drawbacks and try to prove more cases of undesignability, \begin{enumerate} \item Design better ways to find rival structure candidates. \item Decompose structures in a more involved manner, though it may cost more time. \item Experiment with more puzzles and RNA design settings to search for more general regularities of \mbox{designability} and undesignability. \end{enumerate}
+In the future, we would address those drawbacks.
+We will not only prove more cases of undesignability on structure level but also examine the undesignability on the level of structure motifs. \begin{enumerate} \item Design better ways to find rival structure candidates, such as devising approaches that eliminate the necessity of relying on external RNA design methods. \item Decompose structures according to the topology of loops instead of splitting the entire structure into two via a base pair. \item Experiment with more puzzles and RNA design settings to search for more general regularities of \mbox{designability} and undesignability. \end{enumerate}